-http://web-impressions.net/fister/1531 How do your students come into school in the mornings?
-Do they line up outside and come in together or do you have a window of time where they are able to come in?
-My class can come in any time between 8.45 and 9.00.
+My class can enter the classroom any time between 8.45am and 9.00am.
 This gives me a 15 minute period where my classroom slowly fills up.
-This makes it impossible to teach any sort of lesson with this staggered entry so it is important that I have something ready that is meaningful and my students can just get on with that requires no instruction from myself as I am taking lunch money and registering the students during this time.
-So with this in mind, I created my Times Table Daily Practise Sheets.
+This staggered entry makes it impossible to teach any sort of lesson, so it is important that I have something ready that my students can get on with independently that requires no instruction from myself.

 I like to have a task ready and broken down into the days of the week.
 This could be morning tubs, a problem solving activity displayed on the board or a worksheet ready to go on the students’ desks.

 One activity that I have found to be particularly effective is to use this time for my students to practice their multiplication tables.
 I have one column for each day of the week that my students work through over the course of the week.

 On a Monday I set out the sheets in the students’ desks.
 As the students walk in they begin straight away by filling in Monday’s column.
 They do this every day of the week.
 At the end of the week, we have a multiplication quiz.
 If my students get 10 or more out of 12, I move them onto the next multiplication table.
 If they score below 10/12, I keep them on the same table for the following week as they are not yet secure in that multiplication table and need further practice.

 My morning work routines ensures that the students know exactly what is expected of them as they enter the classroom.
 It helps to create a calm start to the day.
 It also provides an opportunity for differentiated multiplication fact review.